 Red wiggler worms (scientific name Eisenia fetida) are the preferred species for vermicomposting.
 They do well in environments with lots of organic matter at temperatures between 55 and 75 degrees Fahrenheit.
 Red wigglers will not usually survive below 32 or above 85 degrees Fahrenheit, so keep your worm bin indoors.
 Common garden worms will not survive in a worm bin.

 Ask around (try Front Porch Forum) to see if there are local vermicomposters who would be willing to share worms with you.
-Red wiggler worms can also be purchased at some bait shops, or from suppliers such as Gardener's Supply Company (VT), the Worm Ladies (RI), Red Worm Composting, Planet Natural, or The Worm Farm.
+Red wiggler worms can also be purchased at some bait shops, or from suppliers such as Gardener's Supply Company (VT), Meme's Worms (GA), or Planet Natural.
 When purchasing worms, ensure that the species you are purchasing is Eisenia fetida.

 Ready-made worm bins are available for purchase, such as the Worm Factory, the VermiHut, or the Worm Farm Composter.
 You can also make your own worm bin out of one or more plastic tubs or buckets.
 There are lots of examples of do-it-yourself worm bins available online.
 Get creative with the materials you have on hand!